 - Forgetting to keep the total charge the same in every structure.

-- Drawing contributors that break normal valence rules for the level you are working at.
+- Drawing contributors that break normal valence rules for your level.

 Resonance matters in many oxyanions, conjugated systems, and aromatic molecules because electron density can be delocalized over several atoms.
 It helps explain why some bonds are more similar than a single Lewis drawing would suggest.

-It also helps with stability and reactivity.
+It also connects to stability and reactivity.
 If a charge can be spread over several atoms, that often stabilizes the species compared with a structure where the charge is confined to one atom.
+That is why drawing resonance well is worth the practice.

 Need help with a problem?